-This expression is derived based on a known approach [24], but independent from the shape and more suited to relate w and t0 directly.
+This expression is derived based on a known approach [25] but independent from the shape and more suited to relate w and tvoid directly.
 The function E(x) describes the shape of the channel in dependence of its longitudinal position x.
 In eq.
 13, x marks the positions in the channel to the current position ξ of a hypothetical non-retained species, which moves with the mean velocity.
 AL is the complete surface of the channel including the non-separating part, i.e.

-AL= 20LE(x)dx (14)
+AL= 20LE(x)dx (13)

-A detailed derivation and an attempt for an analytical solution of Eq, 12-14 is given the supportings.
+A detailed derivation and an attempt for an analytical solution of Eq.
+11-13 is given the supporting information.
 Using Eq.
 5, Vhyd can be calculated.
 The values obtained by this method are denoted as Vhyd in the following.
 A detailed derivation for the factor CF and Vhyd is given in the supporting information.
 The obvious advantage of this method is the independence from an external diffusion coefficient i.e. no calibration measurement is involved in this procedure.
-This is a formalized method which is equivalent to calibration free conversion approaches [16,25,26].
+This is a formalized method which is equivalent to calibration free conversion approaches [16,26,27].

 The fifth algorithm also makes use of this conversion factor.
-Here, it is used to substitute the void time t0.
-This way, Eq.
+Here, it is used to substitute the void time tvoid.
+As no experimental void time is used in this approach, we designated the calculated results with wnoT and VnoT.This way, Eq.
 2 can be written as

-R=2CFwnoTte (15)
+R=2CFwnoTte (14)

 By reformulating Eq.
-8, λ can be calculated written as:
+5 with the substituted volume according to Eq.
+10, λ can be calculated as:

-λ(w)=DAzVcw (16)
+λ(w)=DALVcw (15)

 Now Eq.
-5 can be merged with (14).
+3 can be merged with Eq.
+14:

-2CFwte= 6λ(w)⋅(coth12λ(w)-2λ(w)) (17)
+2CFwte= 6λ(w)⋅(coth12λ(w)-2λ(w)) (16)

 wnoT can now be easily determined numerically from Eq.
-16 and Eq.
-17. This calibration calculation procedure is advantageous as t0 does not have to be determined experimentally and be read from the fractogram.
+15 and Eq.
+176 This calibration calculation procedure is advantageous as tvoid does not have to be determined experimentally and be read from the fractogram.
 However, it requires a calibration measurement for the determination of te and a known D.

 Materials and methods

 AF4Eval is our current version of hydrodynamic evaluation software for AF4 data.
 The user can create profiles for channel shapes and corresponding calibrations for a measurement set.
 Data are provided in a standardized csv-file format.
-Further input formats such as AniML[27,28,29] are planned to be added.
-As t0 and te have to be determined manually for some calibration methods, we integrated a simple graphical element (Fig. 4) with movable bars to the user interface to enable the user to pick the peak position manually without transferring the chosen value as it would be required in a spreadsheet application.
+Further input formats such as AniML[28,29,30] are planned to be added.
+As tvoid and te have to be determined manually for some calibration methods, we integrated a simple graphical element (Fig. 4) with movable bars to the user interface to enable the user to pick the peak position manually without transferring the chosen value as it would be required in a spreadsheet application.

 AF4Eval is written in C++14.
 Its source code obtainable via github and can be used without charge for academic purposes: https://github.com/biocrystal777/AF4Eval.
-Data shown in this report where obtained with a version compiled with g++ 6.3 under Debian Gnu/Linux 9.5, using the framework Qt 5.7 and the plotting library Qwt 6.1.2[30].
+Data shown in this report where obtained with a version compiled with g++ 6.3 under Debian Gnu/Linux 9.5, using the framework Qt 5.7 and the plotting library Qwt 6.1.2[31].